mcsherrylabs/sss.db/README.md

 }
 ```
-(Remove the delete and/or create sql if you don't want them to run)

-If the table definition contains a 'version' column, optimistic locking is supported automagically.
+(Remove the delete and/or create sql if you don't want them to run.
+If the table definition contains a 'version' column, optimistic locking is supported automagically)

 Create an instance of a Db (picks up 'database' config by default) and work with a table...

 ```